Parkinson's sleep study: does turning brain stimulation off at night help?

 Summary

-This study looks at how deep brain stimulation (DBS) affects sleep and movement in people with Parkinson's disease.
-Twenty participants who already have a DBS device will spend two nights in a sleep lab—one night with the device on and one with it off.
-Researchers will measure sleep quality, daytime sleepiness, and motor symptoms to see if DBS helps or harms sleep.
+This study looks at how deep brain stimulation (DBS) affects sleep in people with Parkinson's disease.
+Twenty participants who already have a DBS implant will spend two nights in a sleep lab—one night with the device on and one night with it off.
+Researchers will measure sleep quality, daytime sleepiness, and motor symptoms to see if there is a difference.

 Get updates